 …

-The Message Control field value shall be zero.
+The Message Control field value shall be either 0x00, 0x10 or 0x20.
+This value determines the formatting of the Message Content field.

-The Message Content field shall be formatted as shown in Figure 60.
+When the Message Control field value is 0x00 the Message Content field shall be formatted as shown in Figure 60.

-Figure 60—Format of the Message Content field in the Start of Ranging Compact frame
+Figure 60—Format of the Message Content field in the Start of Ranging Compact frame when the Message Control field value is 0x00

 …